MatthijsKamstra/slidrr/bin/slidrr.md

-# Skildrr 101
+# Slidrr 101

 ## A first look at quick HTML presentations

----
+done in plain css, js and html

+--

 ### A textual example

-Content can be written in **Markdown!** New lines no longer need two angle brackets.
+Content can be written in **Markdown!**
+New lines no longer need two angle brackets.

 This will be in a separate paragraph

----
+--

 ### A list of things